Lucky iron fish: Evaluation

-Early reports suggested anemia was virtually eliminated.

-A trial conducted from September 2008 to February 2009 increased blood iron levels in individuals for at least three months, but continued use was found to have negligible long-term effects on blood iron levels.
+A trial conducted from September 2008 to February 2009 found that the fish increased blood iron levels in individuals for at least three months, but that continued use was found to have negligible long-term effects on blood iron levels.
 The research spanned the late monsoon season and a dry season that began in December.
 The villagers relied on harvested monsoon water during the former period, and tube well water during the latter.
 In the study area, tube well water has high concentrations of arsenic and manganese ions, which act as complexing agents in the presence of iron.
 This may have resulted in the sequestration of the iron released by the ingot as well as that normally available from the food.
 The researchers interpreted the difference in water quality as a confounding variable, and conducted a second study to control for it.

 Research on iron-arsenic chemistry in the local aquifer sands shows that ferric oxides are associated with low-arsenic groundwater, whereas ferrous oxides indicate higher arsenic concentrations.

 The subsequent trial found that, compared to the base blood iron rate at the beginning of the trial, individuals using the iron fish had increased levels of blood iron after 12 months, and the rate of anemia decreased by 43%.

 A randomized control trial in 2017 found that the iron fish did not increase hemoglobin concentrations in a sample group of 340 Cambodian women.
 These women did have anemia, but it was not attributed to low levels of iron.
 The conclusion of the study stated "We do not recommend the use of the fish-shaped iron ingot in Cambodia or in countries where the prevalence of iron deficiency is low and genetic hemoglobin disorders are high".